• Step 1

 EBV Early Antigen Blood Test

-The EBV Early Antigen (EA) Antibodies IgG test looks for a type of antibody which the body typically develops in response to Epstein-Barr Virus.
+The EBV Early Antigen (EA) Antibodies IgG test looks for a type of antibody that the body typically develops in response to the Epstein-Barr Virus.
 These antibodies usually develop in the acute phase of infection and fall below detectable levels after 3-6 months.
 In many people, a detectable EA antibody level indicates an active infection in which the virus is actively replicating.
-This is usually the case during an initial infection but EA antibodies may be detectable in the case of a latent infection which has reactivated.
-However, in about 20% of people the EA antibodies will remain detectable for years even if the virus is not active.
+This is usually the case during an initial infection but EA antibodies may be detectable in the case of a latent infection that has reactivated.
+However, in about 20% of people, the EA antibodies will remain detectable for years even if the virus is not active.

 Turnaround time for the EBV Early Antigen Abs, IgG test is typically 2-3 business days.